 Both the M.S. and B.S. programs in criminal justice are among very few programs nationally to be certified by the Academy of Criminal Justice Sciences.

 In partnership with the school, the Roper Victim Assistance Academy of Maryland is a 40-hour, academically-based education and training program that covers a broad array of topics in victimology, victim's rights and services and victim advocacy throughout the criminal and juvenile processes.
-Led and coordinated by School of Criminal Justice faculty and staff, the award-winning academy also sponsors advanced trainings for victim service professionals and victim advocates and provides additional networking opportunities through its alumni association.
+Led and coordinated by School of Criminal Justice executive director, Debra L. Stanley, the award-winning academy also sponsors advanced trainings for victim service professionals and victim advocates and provides additional networking opportunities through its alumni association.

 The school is also associated with the Information Technology Academy, a partnership with Atius Technology Institute.
 The academy offers a series of cohort learning sessions in which students gain specialized knowledge in high-demand fields, preparing them for immediate success in the workplace.
 The noncredit courses offered are particularly relevant for students in UB's undergraduate Forensic Studies program and graduate Forensic Science - High Technology Crime program.

 Lastly, the school recently acquired Illuminations, a program that uses the critically reviewed artwork of a victim of child sexual abuse as a powerful tool to deepen and enrich the understanding of the nature, impact and legacy of abuse.
 In a creatively facilitated encounter with the artwork, viewers enter into the artist's most profound reflections on his experience, the abuser, and the ramifications for his family.
 The end result is an experience of a type of empathy that not only deepens understanding of the victimization of children, but empowers effective action.
 Debra L. Stanley manages this program.